 How Did I Get Wasps?

 If you’ve noticed wasps inside your Delaware, New Jersey, Pennsylvania, or Maryland home or business, it’s likely they’re finding their way in through holes or gaps in your structure.
 Wasps may be attracted to your property for a number of reasons.
-Exterminators explain gutters are one of their favorite places to nest, so these insects are naturally attracted to spaces like this.
+Wasp exterminators explain gutters are one of their favorite places to nest, so these insects are naturally attracted to spaces like this.
 These flying pests may also be attracted to your home or business in New Jersey, Pennsylvania, Maryland, or Delaware if you have a lot of flowers or plants close by.
-Any other door space with food or drink residue will pique their interest,
+Any other door space with food or drink residue will pique their interest.

 What Are the Effects of Wasps in and Around My Home or Business?

 The most frustrating consequence of a wasp infestation is the possibility of stings, especially for people who are allergic, which could be deadly.
 Yellowjackets and paper wasps are the most likely to sting if provoked.
-Although many people fear wasp stings, these insects are unlikely to sting you unless they feel threatened, but it can be frustrating to worry about the possibility of stings every time you’re outside or walking into your home or business.
+Although many people fear wasp stings, these insects are unlikely to sting you unless they feel threatened, but it can be exhausting to worry about the possibility of stings every time you’re outside or walking into your home or business.
 If the wasps have made it inside your property, the potential for stings is even greater.